 Student Name: Program:

 Date of Request:

 Loss of Immediate Family Member:

 Name of deceased family member:

 Relationship to student:

 Date of passing:

 Number of requested absences:

 Date(s) of requested absences:

-Date student will return from bereavement leave e:
+Date student will return from bereavement lea ave: -

 Is a make-up exam required:

-Attach a copy of the obituary, funeral program, your bereavement leave request. death certificate, or any other relevant documentation n supporting
+Attach a copy of the obituary, funeral programyour bereavement leave request. m, death certificate, or any other relevant documentation on supporting

 Student's Signature: Date:

-Approval:

 supporting documentation.
-I approve the studen immediate family member.
-The make-up exam v has requested bereavement leave and has provided the nt's request for absences related to the loss owill need to be completed in the testing center no later exam by the given date will result in a zero for the example to the example to the given date will result in a zero for the example. of an r than
+I approve the stud immediate family member.
+The make-up exar Approval: nt has requested bereavement leave and has provided to lent's request for absences related to the loss maked will need to be completed in the testing center no late the exam by the given date will result in a zero for the example to the exampl of an er than

 Faculty/Dean Name:

 Signature: Date: